Resilience Patterns: Retry, Timeout, Bulkhead & Fallback

 What You Still Need to Handle

 The mesh manages network-level retries and circuit breaking, but your application needs fallback logic when all endpoints fail.
 Cached data, default values, and graceful degradation remain your responsibility.
-Health endpoint implementation is critical too—the mesh uses readiness and liveness probes to determine pod health.
+The mesh cannot know what constitutes an acceptable degraded response for your business logic.
+Only your application can make that call.

 Bulkhead Isolation in the Mesh